foobaz/lossypng/README.md

 ###Credit
 This compression technique was invented by Michael Vinther for his excellent Windows program, [Image Analyzer](http://meesoft.logicnet.dk/Analyzer/).
 It does much more than just compression.
+It was ported to Go as a command-line tool by William MacKay.

 ###Discussion
 If multiple input files are given, lossypng will process them in parallel.
 Most